punkish/punkish/entries/I/IN/INT/Interoperability-As-A-Guiding-Principle-For-Long-Term-Archives/index.md

 ---
 title      : Interoperability As A Guiding Principle For Long-Term Archives
-description: Presented at <b>Archive '10</b>, NSF Workshop on on Archiving Experiments to Raise Scientific Standards, May 25-26, 2010 at the <a href='http://users.emulab.net/trac/archive10/'>Dept. of Comp.
-Sci., University of Utah, Salt Lake City, Utah, USA</a>
+description:
 modified   : 2010-05-09 07:16:26
 created    : 2010-05-09 07:16:26
 viewcount  : 0
 id         : 651
 gmap       :
-type       : presentation
+where      : <b>Archive '10</b>, NSF Workshop on on Archiving Experiments to Raise Scientific Standards, May 25-26, 2010 at the <a href='http://users.emulab.net/trac/archive10/'>Dept. of Comp.
+Sci., University of Utah, Salt Lake City, Utah, USA</a>
-layout     : presentation
+when       : May 2010
 tags       :
     - presentation
 stars      :